 How much do elearning platforms cost monthly?

-Free options exist: Khan Academy and edX audits.
-Subscriptions range from $13.99/month (Skillshare) to $29.99/month (LinkedIn Learning, Pluralsight).
-Udemy courses typically cost $20-$200 one-time.
+Free options include Khan Academy and edX audit access.
+Paid subscriptions range from $13.99/month (Skillshare) to $29.99/month (LinkedIn Learning, Pluralsight).
+Udemy courses typically cost $20-$200 as one-time purchases.

 Which platform is best for learning programming?